-Welcome to the United States Commission on International Religious Freedom (USCIRF).
-Thank you for visiting our web site.
+Welcome to the web site of the United States Commission on International Religious Freedom (USCIRF).
+Thank you for visiting us.

 USCIRF is an independent, bipartisan, federal body created through the enactment of the International Religious Freedom Act of 1998 (IRFA).
 Our Commission uses international standards to monitor the conditions abroad of religious freedom or belief and makes recommendations to the President, Secretary of State and Congress to enhance this precious right.
 Aided by an able staff, my fellow Commissioners and I assess, propose, and press for decisive responses to religious freedom violations that range from killing, torture, and detention to less dramatic abuses such as the denial of permits to build houses of worship.
 We strongly believe that making the protection of religious freedom a key part of our foreign policy not only reflects our deepest values, but also supports our vital national interests by undermining violent extremism and helping to build more tolerant and stable societies.
 Let's examine this a bit more closely.

 Why is religious freedom important?
 Along with being a cherished American value and an internationally recognized human right, it is also a practical necessity that is crucial to the security of the United States - and the world - as it builds a foundation for progress and stability.